Anthonypaige/investnurenergy/src/content/post/home-energy-efficient-credit-guide.md

 In an era where energy efficiency and sustainability are paramount, the Inflation Reduction Act has introduced measures to incentivize homeowners to invest in energy-saving improvements.
 A key component of this legislation is the [Energy-Efficient Home Improvement Credit, (25C)](https://www.irs.gov/credits-deductions/energy-efficient-home-improvement-credit) designed to encourage the adoption of technologies and practices that reduce energy consumption and environmental impact.
 From heat pumps to insulation enhancements, this credit provides financial support for a variety of upgrades that contribute to a more energy-efficient home.
 In this guide, we'll explore the details of the Energy-Efficient Home Improvement Credit, helping you understand how to leverage this opportunity to make your home more sustainable and cost-effective.

-#### **What is the Energy-Efficient Home Improvement Credit (25C)**
+### **What is the Energy-Efficient Home Improvement Credit (25C)**

 The Energy-Efficient Home Improvement Credit also known by its tax code as 25C is a federal incentive designed to promote energy-efficient home upgrades.
 It offers homeowners a deduction of up to 30%, capped annually at $3,200, for a range of energy-saving improvements.

 The credit primarily targets heating and cooling upgrades, recognizing their substantial contribution to home energy consumption.
 By encouraging these improvements, the Energy-Efficient Home Improvement Credit aims to foster investment in sustainable technologies and practices.

-#### **Electrical Panel Upgrade: The Keystone of Energy Efficiency**
+### **Electrical Panel Upgrade: The Keystone of Energy Efficiency**

 A vital component of the 25C credit, electrical panel upgrades are instrumental in the transition towards a greener future, as supported by the Inflation Reduction Act.
 The credit covers 30% of the cost up to $600 for these upgrades.
 To be eligible for this credit, the improvement or replacement must be installed in accordance with the National Electric Code, have a load capacity of not less than 200 amps, and be part of any qualified energy efficiency improvements such as the ones discussed below.
-You can [view all qualified energy properties at Energy Star here](https://www.energystar.gov/about/federal_tax_credits/electric_panel_upgrade) To delve deeper into the importance of electrical panel upgrades and how they fit into the broader context of the Inflation Reduction Act, you can read more about the [importance of an electrical panel upgrade](https://app.stackbit.com/studio/64d6608f12525200bdbe6a49#/blog/electrical-panel-upgrades:-a-key-step-in-the-green-transition-supported-by-the-inflation-reduction-act/).
+You can view all [qualified energy properties at Energy Star here](https://www.energystar.gov/about/federal_tax_credits/electric_panel_upgrade) To delve deeper into the importance of electrical panel upgrades and how they fit into the broader context of the Inflation Reduction Act, you can read more about the [importance of an electrical panel upgrade](insert article).

-Absolutely, here's the expanded section with markdowns:

 ### **Heating and Cooling**